Skip to content

 Should I call my insurance or a roofer first?

 A roofer first.
-Specifically, a licensed local roofer who offers free post-storm inspection and has documented insurance-claim experience.
-The free inspection establishes whether you have a claim worth filing, and the written report is the strongest single document for the adjuster meeting.
+Specifically, a licensed local roofer who includes post-storm inspections with their quote and has documented insurance-claim experience.
+The bundled inspection establishes whether you have a claim worth filing, and the written report is the strongest single document for the adjuster meeting.
 Filing a claim that gets denied or paid-low still records on your CLUE database for seven years.
 Inspect first, file second.

 How long do I have to file a storm-damage claim?